Global M&A braces for dry spell as boardrooms put expansion on hold

 "Clients are increasingly looking inward rather than outward," said Citigroup's Harding-Jones.

-(Reporting by Pamela Barbaglia in London and Anirban Sen in New York; Editing by Cynthia Osterman)
+(Reporting by Pamela Barbaglia in London and Anirban Sen in New York; Editing by Cynthia Osterman and Susan Fenton)

 ((pamela.barbaglia@thomsonreuters.com; +442075427723; Reuters Messaging: pamela.barbaglia.thomsonreuters.com@reuters.net))